ap0llo/Cake.GitLab/docs/identites-and-connection-objects.md

 `ServerConnection` extends `ServerIdentity` with an access token and thus encapsulates all data required for identifying a server and authenticating to the GitLab API.

-Initialization of `ServerConnection` is analogous to the initialization of `ServerIdentity` with the addition of a `accessToken` parameter
+Initialization of `ServerConnection` is analogous to the initialization of `ServerIdentity` with the addition of an `accessToken` parameter

 <!-- snippet: ServerConnection-Simple -->
 <a id='snippet-ServerConnection-Simple'></a>